 Cooper University Health Care Clinical Psychology Internship Training Program in Adult and Pediatric Behavioral Medicine

 The psychology internship in Behavioral Medicine at Cooper University Health Care accepted its first training cohort in July 2020.
-The program is not accredited by the American Psychological Association; we have been authorized for a site visit.
+The program is not accredited by the American Psychological Association; we have been authorized for a site visit for Spring 2022.
 Please be advised that there is no assurance that we will be able to successfully achieve accreditation.
 The program is a member of APPIC.

 Application & Selection Procedures

 Applicants must be authorized to work in the United States.
 Cooper does not sponsor visa applications for the position.
 Applicants will be considered from doctoral psychology programs in clinical or counseling psychology that are APA-accredited.
 No applicants from programs awarding degrees in areas other than psychology will be accepted.
 All requirements for doctoral internship, including dissertation proposals and passed competency exams, must be completed prior to starting.

 Interns are subject to fingerprinting and background checks.
 Flagged background checks prompt case by case determinations if the issues involved in the conviction are related to job duties.
 For example, generally a misdemeanor would not be considered a “failed” background check unless there were multiple convictions and related to job duties; Cooper also reviews the recency of the conviction(s).